hemanth-kotagiri/sgpa-rest-api/README.md

   <img width=100 src="https://img.shields.io/badge/redis-black.svg?style=for-the-badge&logo=redis" alt="">
 </div>

-This has been specifically built to suppliment the mobile application that I have developed.
+This has been specifically built to suppliment the <a href="https://github.com/hemanth-kotagiri/sgpa-calculator" target="_blank">mobile application</a> that I have developed.
 Feel free to use this irrespective of the mobile-app, with which you can integrate into your own applications/projects to get the data.
 This RestAPI provides the results for all regulations, and of all types (